gurumojo/dmc/README.md

 toward ease of management and speed of rebuild execution currently utilize persistent wrapper images for any public base image (e.g. node, redis).
-This allows for local configuration, optimization, and upgrades to be run only as often as necessary on intermediate layers, resulting in easily replaceable top level union filesystems and `./opt/*/Dockerfile` declarations as simple as:
+This allows for local configuration, optimization, and upgrades to be run only as often as necessary on intermediate layers.
+This yields easily replaceable top level union filesystems and `./opt/*/Dockerfile` declarations as simple as:
 ```
 FROM dmc:node